Course Content and Outcomes Guide for BI 121 Effective Fall 2021

 Identify and state the function(s) of the major regions of the human brain

-Explain the mechanism nerve impulse conduction
+Explain the mechanism of nerve impulse conduction

 Identify and state the function of the major neurotransmitters found in the human body